tiroh/ports-doc/asynchronicity.rst

 The ``fork`` method provides support for the well-known Fork-Join pattern of parallel computing.

+Please read :doc:`requests` for more details on how to write short and effective code for requests.

 It is important to understand that **the sender of a message has no control whatsoever about whether the message will be handled synchronously, asynchronously, or in parallel**.
 It is completely up to the receiver's synchronization domain to decide how messages are